cdhowie/netflix-no-ipv6-dns-proxy/README.md

 The only dependency is Twisted Names for Python.

+## Configuration

+Open `server.py` and configure the `OPTIONS` dict according to the comments.
+Here you will be able to configure which address and port this server binds to, as well as which DNS server it will forward requests to.

 ## Installation

 Clone this repository into `/opt/fix-netflix-dns`.
 (You can clone as any user,